jberger/FundamentalContainers/public/presentation.md

 * Consuming shared resources
 * Seeing/leaking private information

-note: I mention this now because I'm actually going to start our story here ...
+note: Again, we'll see some examples of this later but I mention this now because I'm actually going to start our story here ...

 ---